10 Best Adjustable Dumbbells Reviewed and Compared

 - Not easily transported

-The sleek design of these compact and space saving adjustable weights is perfect for any home or apartment.
-Beyond that, they are also durable, aesthetically pleasing, and easy to use.
+The square design of these compact and space saving adjustable weights is perfect for any home or apartment.
+Beyond that, they are also durable and easy to use.
 They are black and come equipped with a color coding system for the different weights--so you never have to worry about getting anything out of order or question the weight you are working with.
 The PowerPack Elite has a range of 50-90 pounds per dumbbell--with a weight progression system of 3-24 pounds--depending on which pack you decide to purchase.

-These weights provide you with a comfortable rubber grip that are made to anatomically match the user's hands.
+These weights provide you with a comfortable rubber grip that are made to ergonomically match the user's hands.

 The compact design of these weights makes them extremely portable.
-Their sleek design will fit just about anywhere, meaning you can take them anywhere you go!
+Their convenient design will fit just about anywhere, meaning you can take them anywhere you go!

 - 10 year home use guarantee